Michael McIndoe: Coventry City

 On 4 August 2009, Championship club Coventry City signed McIndoe on a 2-year contract under manager Chris Coleman for an undisclosed fee believed to be around £325,000.
 He received his third international call up against Japan in Yokohama, but the winger pulled out of the squad due to a minor knee injury.
 McIndoe played in numerous positions throughout the season, scoring 1 goal and making 43 appearances for the Sky Blues.

 Aidy Boothroyd was appointed as the new Coventry City manager in May 2010.
 In his first match Boothroyd made McIndoe captain against Austrian side VF Gaflenz winning 2–0.
 Surprisingly under Boothroyd, McIndoe did not feature in many matches.

 In 2010–11 McIndoe signed a short-term loan deal with the League One side Milton Keynes Dons to maintain his match fitness before returning to Coventry City in the Championship.

-New appointed caretaker manager Andy Thorne put McIndoe straight back into the squad for the majority of the remaining matches in the 2010–11 season, where he played a part in helping Coventry City retain their Championship status.
+Newly appointed caretaker manager Andy Thorn put McIndoe straight back into the squad for the majority of the remaining matches in the 2010–11 season, where he played a part in helping Coventry City retain their Championship status.
 McIndoe's last professional appearance was against Middlesbrough on 25 April 2011.
 In July 2011 McIndoe left football to solely concentrate on his business career.